Glosseta/docs/mvp/roadmap.md

 ## MVP 2
 Begin integration of previous MVP's into Glosseta to pivot it to a broader, accessible web3 educational platform

-  - Enable new educational content to surface on Glosseta or a sub-domain
+  - Begin broader integration of previous MVPs into Glosseta to pivot it to a broader, accessible web3 educational platform: Enable new educational content to surface on Glosseta or a sub-domain
   - Add ability to add comments underneath content via lensProtocol (social aspect)

   ### KPI's: